- General SLGS information

 How does the debt limit affect SLGS?

-Congress normally sets a limit (the debt limit) on the amount the Government is allowed to borrow.
-When the debt subject to limit approaches the debt limit, Treasury may suspend the issuance of additional SLGS to delay reaching the debt limit.
-During past debt limit impasses, new Time and Demand Deposit SLGS sales have been suspended.
-Consistent with Treasury’s past practice, outstanding Demand Deposit securities will be rolled over into special 90-day certificates of indebtedness.
-These certificates of indebtedness may be redeemed early according to the same lead time requirements that apply to Demand Deposit securities and will continue to earn simple interest equal to the Demand Deposit daily factor in effect at the time of suspension.
+Congress sets a limit (the debt limit) on the amount the Federal Government is allowed to borrow.
+When the debt subject to limit approaches the debt limit, Treasury may suspend the issuance of new SLGS securities to delay reaching the debt limit.
+During past debt limit impasses, subscriptions for new Time and Demand Deposit SLGS sales have been suspended.
+Consistent with Treasury’s past practice, outstanding Demand Deposit securities may be rolled over into special 90-day certificates of indebtedness.
+These certificates of indebtedness may be redeemed early according to the same lead time requirements that apply to Demand Deposit securities and continue to earn simple interest equal to the Demand Deposit daily factor in effect at the time of suspension.

 When has Treasury suspended the sale of SLGS in the past?

-Over the past 20 years, the SLGS window has been closed ten times:
+Since 1995, the SLGS window has been closed eleven times:

 - October 18, 1995 – March 28, 1996